 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Tom Jones tickets.
+Want to see Tom Jones in concert?
+View the listings below for upcoming dates and Tom Jones tickets.

 Thomas Jones Woodward was born on June 7, 1940, in South Wales in the United Kingdom.
 From an early age, he displayed a gift as a singer and often performed at weddings and family gatherings in addition to singing in his school choir.
 In 1963, Tom Jones became the frontman for a local beat group called Tommy Scott and The Senators.
 The group picked up Gordon Mills as manager, who renamed Tommy Scott to Tom Jones, and the Senators to the Playboys, and then the Squires.
 In 1965, the group released the single "It's Not Unusual," which became a massive hit.

 Following the release of "It's Not Unusual," Tom Jones released a string of hits, including "What's New Pussycat?"
 (1965), "Green, Green Grass Of Home" (1966), "Help Yourself" (1968), and "Delilah" (1968).
 He performed in Las Vegas for the first time at the Flamingo in 1967, and eventually moved to The International and then to Caesar's Palace.
 Tom Jones' Vegas show was reportedly "a knicker-hurling frenzy of raw sexual tension and good-time entertainment."